wangw469/wangw469.github.io/blog/20240102-turn-mac-mini-into-a-cd-player.md

 ---
-title: "Turn mac mini into a cd player"
+title: "Turn mac mini into a CD player"
 date: 2024-01-02
 ---
 <style>